Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Create image**

-Note that the create service command listed below can perform the create image operation, so you don't have to create an image separately.
+(The `create service` command can perform the `create image` operation instead of creating the image separately.)

 You can create an image with the option of having registered it before, or you can register it with a single command.
 Each option is shown below.